How Much Does a Green Card Through Marriage Cost?

 • Passport Photo Fees – These are required and can be obtained for $10 – $20 per pair.

-• Travel Expenses – You may need to travel some distance for you USCIS or consular interview and have to pay transportation and hotel costs.
+• Travel Expenses – You may need to travel some distance for your USCIS or consular interview, where you will be asked detailed marriage green card interview questions, and may have to pay transportation and hotel costs.

 • Shipping Fees – It is always a good idea to use a shipping method that tracks your package.